 plt.figure(0) plt.title("Loss") plt.plot(hist.history['loss'], 'r', label='Training') plt.plot(hist.history['val_loss'], 'b', label='Testing') plt.legend() plt.show()

 Computing Loss Result on Training And Test Results

 The plot for loss between the training set and testing set.

-CNN is the best artificial neural network technique, it is used for modeling image but it is not limited to just modeling of the image but out of many of its application, there is some real-time object detection problem which can be solved with the help of this architecture.
+CNN is the best artificial neural network technique, it is used for modeling images but it is not limited to just modeling of the image but out of many of its applications, there is some real-time object detection problem that can be solved with the help of this architecture.